Acuant/iOSSDKV11/README.md

 **Acuant Face Match Library (AcuantFaceMatch):**

-- Contains a method to match two face images
+- Contains a method to match two facial images

+**Acuant EChip Library (AcuantEchipReader):**

+- Contains methods for e-Passport chip reading and authentication using Ozone

 **Acuant HG Liveness Library (AcuantHGLiveness):**

-- Uses iOS native camera library to capture facial liveliness using a proprietary algorithm
+- Uses iOS native camera library to capture facial liveness using a proprietary algorithm

-**Acuant IP Liveliness Library (AcuantIPLiveness):**
+**Acuant IP Liveness Library (AcuantIPLiveness):**

 - Uses proprietary algorithm to detect a live person

+**Note** IP Liveness is now referred to in the UI as Enhanced Liveness.

 ----------
 ### Manual Setup